Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Those people at risk who could be our loved ones require that any people that comes close to them can validate themselves as immune.
 This could include any person coming to provide any volunteering help.

 As we have seen, many people have died in hospital and residences, the problem is more serious in this type of places due to the amount of people at risk.
-Here the people in charge need to make sure that contagious person enters the building, many people might be anxious to see their loved ones there, without realising the risk associated with it, hence the requirement to put this type of immunity validation.
+Here the people in charge need to make sure that no contagious person enters the building, many people might be anxious to see their loved ones there, without realising the risk associated with it, hence the requirement to put this type of immunity validation.

 Obviously there are many other scenarios like returning to work, resuming live events and big crowd gatherings ...